UO-CIS211/Agenda/README.md

 # Agenda

-Project starter code for CIS 211, Introduction to Computer Science II, University of Oregon.
+Project starter code for CS 211, Introduction to Computer Science II, University of Oregon.

+## Objectives

+Initial practice creating classes and objects, including wrappers (`Agenda` is a wrapper for `list`).
+Initial experience with a test suite in a separate file (`test_appts.py`).
+Introduction to _magic methods_, which for example make `<` mean _before_.
+Careful algorithm design.

 ## What it does